Car Accidents in Alabama Without Driver’s Insurance

 Posted in Uncategorized on September 17, 2019

 Not all auto accidents are vehicle-to-vehicle collisions.
 Some crashes involve factors such as potholes, animals crossing or debris.
-Debris could cause a deadly accident by striking or penetrating a driver’s windshield, interfering with a driver’s ability to see the road, or forcing the driver to veer out of the way.
-If flying debris or debris… read more
+Debris could cause a fatal car accident by striking or penetrating a driver’s windshield, interfering with a driver’s ability to see the road, or forcing the driver to veer out of the way.
+If flying debris or… read more

 What To Do After a Rear-End Collision